 How long does it take to sell a house in the UK?

 If you are thinking about selling, one of the first questions you will ask is how long this is going to take.
 The honest answer is: longer than most people expect.
-Most house sales through an estate agent take between 6 and 9 months from listing to completion.
+Zoopla's 2026 data puts the average UK house sale at 25 weeks from listing to legal completion, and 22.5% to 25.8% of agreed sales fell through in Q1 2026.
 This guide walks through where that time goes, what causes delays, and what your options are if you need to move faster.

 The typical timeline for selling a house through an estate agent